Cash and Credit Cards

 We keep a stocked bar at our condos in Cabo — we stock it occasionally, but it generally stays pretty stocked from our guests and renters just leaving partial bottles before they return home.
 We get a pretty good selection to “sample” from and our visit this week has been no exception.

 We arrived in Cabo on Thursday and one of the partial bottles was of La Pinta Pomegranate Infused Tequila.
 I just HAD to have a taste of that one.
 Well, all I can say is that I’m heading to the store and buying a few bottles to take back to the USofA with us as they have some great shops in there that they have with fronts from an aluminium shop front near me to exhibit their products.
+They used an industrial coating to achieve that sleek finish, prepared by the professionals coating.
 Maybe a case.
 Is that legal?
 Just an incredible blend and you HAVE to try it on your next trip.
+They even have displays featuring curtain walling Birmingham, which adds a sleek and modern aesthetic to the shop fronts, making them stand out brilliantly.
+Visit sites like https://www.shopfrontdesign.co.uk/to know more about shop front design.
+You can contact this company if you need one for your business.

 http://www.bevmo.com/Shop/ProductDetail.aspx?ProductID=11070 to buy it in the USA; about $27/bottle here in Cabo.
 Available at a few liquor stores near Cabo Wabo.
 Didn’t see it at Walmart or Costco.